Ztarknet-recursion/recursive-cairo/README.md

 ### Folding

 Folding will fold the FRI polynomial until it becomes a constant.
 The number of foldings needed, as well as the height of the trees for each folding, depends on the log sizes of the components.
 The code uses two designs to make the folding logic independent on the log sizes.
+See [this doc](doc/folding.md) for more detail.

 - for the first layer, the tree assumes the maximum height `MAX_SEQUENCE_LOG_SIZE + log_blowup_factor` and can skip layers based on the computed log size.
 - for the inner layers, we pad to the maximum number of inner layers from `MAX_SEQUENCE_LOG_SIZE - 1 + log_blowup_factor` to `log_blowup_factor` and can obliviously skip inner layers that are due to padding.